 Lost Dogs of Fort Wayne & How to Reunite with Your Furry Friend

 Losing a pet can be one of the most devastating things in life.
 Many people consider pets as part of their family and almost treat them with the respect, love, and care they show their family members.
-That's why it's always so heartbreaking to see so many lost dogs from Fort Wayne wandering the streets or in animal shelters.
+That's why it's always so heartbreaking to see so many wandering the streets or in animal shelters.

 However, you don't have to lose hope when you lose your dog in Fort Wayne.
 This post provides you with a comprehensive guide on how to find a lost dog or cat and how DoNotPay can help make the process faster and easier.